nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 * Keywords in `UPPER_CASE` supplied to remove commands `remove` and `removepj`, are optional.<br>
   e.g. in `remove 1 p/PHONE`, `PHONE` can be left empty.<br>
-  **Note:** If keyword is left empty, SOCket will assume that it has removed an empty field so error message will not be shown even if there is a wrong input of keyword in the subsequent prefix.
+  **Note:** If keyword is left empty, SOCket will assume that it has removed an empty field so an error message will not be shown even if there is a wrong keyword in a subsequent prefix.

 * Fields in square brackets are optional.<br>
   e.g `n/NAME [t/TAG]` can be used as `n/John Doe t/friend` or as `n/John Doe`.